OmerEfron/friendlinesv2.0/backend/api_docs/endpoints/posts_endpoints.md

 }
 ```

+**Additional Group Features:**
+- If `groupIds` are provided, post visibility is set to "groups_only"
+- Group posts notify group members instead of followers
+- User must be a member of all specified groups

 **Error Responses:**
 - `400`: Validation failed or newsflash generation failed
+- `403`: Access denied to one or more groups (user not a member)
 - `404`: User not found
 - `429`: Too many posts created (rate limited)
 - `500`: Server error